 Zones / Average Cover Height / Average Water Levels

-- 1–3: 4–6 feet corn on average; Zone 3 corn had the most deer/goose damage and has spotty areas within.
+1–3: 4–6 feet corn on average; Zone 3 corn had the most deer/goose damage and has spotty areas.
 Water levels are currently at 4–16 inches.

-- 50–56: Average corn heights around 4–6 feet.
-Water is currently being added to these zones, with some starting to flood Zones 50–51.
+50–56: Average corn heights around 4–6 feet.
+Water is still being added to these zones, with flooding throughout and shallower water toward the southern zones.

-- 58–63: Average corn heights around 4–6 feet.
-Water is currently being added to these zones, with some starting to flood Zones 58, 60, and 61.
+58–63: Average corn heights around 4–6 feet.
+Water is still being added to these zones, with sheet water over all zones except the southern end of Zone 63.

-- 64–69: Average corn heights around 4–6 feet.
-Water is currently being slowly added to this field, with some water starting in Zones 66–67.
+64–69: Average corn heights around 4–6 feet.
+Water is currently being slowly added to this field, with some water starting in Zones 66, 67, and 68.

 Hunter Numbers